cobianzo/portfolio-backtrack-wp-theme/README.md

 ---

-To use custom php, don't create files like `front-page.php`, And we don't use shortcodes anymore, so use template parts inserted as blocks (parts/dynamic-partials/blocks/).
+To use custom php, don't create files like `front-page.php`, And we don't use shortcodes anymore, so use template parts inserted as patterns (under /patterns), or as blocks if they have js in frontend (using our parts/dynamic-partials/blocks/ setup)

 ---